 You should have built this skill set up during your question practice leading up to the exam.

 The best way to structure your answer to earn professional marks is to assume the role of the character in the scenario and replicate the deliverable in your answer (i.e if the questions require you to prepare briefing notes, this should be the format of your answer).

 Planning will enable you to produce logical, well-thought-out, and organized answers that cover all the key points.
 Your answer should be concise with value-adding statements, and you should not waste time on lengthy general introductions and conclusions.

 iii.
 Make sure you are applying your knowledge to the scenario

 Remember the expectation at this stage is synthesis and evaluation so make sure you are always linking your analysis back to the scenario.

 You need to consider the scenario given before you start writing an answer and not simply state general tax rules.
-Each client has their own particular set of circumstances which the tax rules must be applied to.
+Each client has their own particular set of circumstances to which the tax rules must be applied.

 The sentences you write should be on topic at all times and add value to your answer – don’t waste time trying to provide additional information to show off your knowledge that is not related to the scenario and instead move on to the next requirement.

 To finish, let’s look at some points from the person who you need to please the most on the day of the exam – the examiner!